_____ ____ _ _ _

 Calculate complexity scores |_| for SQL queries |___/

-SQompLexity is a metric that assigns a complexity score to SELECT queries.
+SQompLexity is a metric that assigns a complexity score to SQL queries.
 It is specifically tailored to work with MySQL queries, but other dialects of SQL will likely work as well.
 It needs no knowledge of the database schema and quantifies each query in a vacuum.

 npm i sqomplexity